-In the NHS-OFDM transmitter, the pseudo-random binary sequence (PRBS) is first mapped into quadrature amplitude modulation (QAM) symbols followed by performing the IFFT and adding the cyclic prefix (CP) and TS.
-Subsequently, the complex-to-real conversion (C2R) module is used to juxtapose the complex-valued signal to generate the real-valued one.
-Figure 1 shows the block diagram of the C2R operation and time-domain NHS-OFDM frame structure.
+In the NHS-OFDM transmitter, the pseudo-random binary sequence (PRBS) is first mapped into QAM symbols, and after performing the IFFT and adding cyclic prefix (CP) and TS.
+They are sent to the complex-to-real conversion (C2R) module, which juxtaposes the real and imaginary parts of the N-point complexvalued OFDM signal to generate 2N point real-valued signal.
+Fig. 1 shows the block diagram of the C2R operation and timedomain NHS-OFDM frame structure.